CocoCatWeb3-Official/Docs/docs/cocopay-tutorial/Install CocoPay.md

 Same as other dapps

-1. Open CocoCatApp, click on the Coco app, and enter the address of CocoPay in the input box.
+1. Open CocoApp, click on the CocoApp, and enter the address of CocoPay in the input box.